taimoorkhan-nlp/latent_dirichlet_allocation/README.md

 - Execute the main notebook `[LDA-collapsed-gibbs-sampling.ipynb](https://github.com/taimoorkhan-nlp/latent_dirichlet_allocation/blob/master/LDA-collapsed-gibbs-sampling.ipynb) to get results

 ## Sample input and output
-The input can be any text to be explored.
-For demonstration, we are using BBC news article headlines (10 shown below) as sample documents.
+The input can be any text to explore.
+For demonstration purposes, we use BBC news article headlines as sample documents.
+Below are 10 example headlines taken from the dataset, which can be found in the file [data/input.csv](https://github.com/taimoorkhan-nlp/latent_dirichlet_allocation/blob/master/data/input.csv)

-- sample input data is given in [data/input.csv](https://github.com/taimoorkhan-nlp/latent_dirichlet_allocation/blob/master/data/input.csv)

 | Headlines |
 |--------------------------|